HubiAtGit/Starting_Github/README.md

 ![](images/clipboard-2142755749.png)

 To guide you through this process, you can either follow the tutorial at <https://happygitwithr.com/> — or just play around!
-Nothing bad will happen 😊
+Nothing bad will happen!
+The Project is more or less empty 😊

 **Note:** After cloning the project to your local drive, you can do all the steps (except step 9) directly from within the RStudio window.